sh3boly/browser/README.md

 ## Testing

-Use the included `test.html` file or create your own HTML files in the `testing/` directory to test browser functionality.
+Use the included `test.html` file or or run the browser on a url to test browser functionality.

 ## License